 For more information on Employment Discrimination, visit New York State Department of Labor’s website.

 If you feel that you are a victim of employment discrimination, or just have questions, please contact the Albany-based law offices of E. Stewart Jones Hacker Murphy for a free, no-obligation consultation.
-Our experienced employment law attorneys can meet you at any of our four regional law offices located in Albany, Troy, Latham and Saratoga Springs, NY.
+Our experienced employment law attorneys can meet you at any of our four regional law offices located in Albany, Troy, Schenectady and Saratoga Springs, NY.
 Our legal team is also available by calling (518) 274-5820.
 We are here to help.